 2. You must now renew your request every two years!
 Pursuant to Florida Statutes §101.62(a), the maximum amount of time your request can be honored is "[f]or all elections through the end of the calendar year of the next regularly scheduled general election."
 In other words, please be sure to renew your request for a vote-by-mail ballot at the beginning of each odd-numbered year.

-To receive vote-by-mail ballots in 2023 and 2024, you must make a new request.
+To receive vote-by-mail ballots in 2024, you must make a new request.

 OTHER ITEMS TO ALWAYS BE AWARE OF FOR ANY ELECTION: